-That a non-classical logic - one postulating situations where the law of self-implication $\varphi \rightarrow \varphi$ can fail! - should be the logic of dynamical systems is explained by our interpretation of the conditional in terms of perturbation and evolution.
-It might well be that we perturb a state x to a state where φ is true (say, mitigating pain by taking painkillers), but then the system evolves into a state where φ is no longer true (the pain coming back when the painkillers wear off), so x doesn't make true $\varphi \rightsquigarrow \varphi$.
+That a non-classical logic-one postulating situations where the law of self-implication $\varphi \to \varphi$ can fail!-should be the logic of dynamical systems is explained by our interpretation of the conditional in terms of perturbation and evolution.
+It might well be that we perturb a state x to a state where φ is true (say, mitigating pain by taking painkillers), but then the system evolves into a state where φ is not true anymore (the pain coming back when the painkillers wear off), so x doesn't make true $\varphi \leadsto \varphi$.
 Besides addressing perturbation conditionals, this will also deal with a long-standing open problem: providing an applied interpretation of the abstract Routley-Meyer semantics.
 Relevant logic turns out to be the logic of dynamical systems, and the logic of relevant conditionals turns out to be the logic of the laws governing dynamical systems.

-Experts in either dynamical systems or relevant logic may not know much about the other, so we provide very short introductions to both.
-We first briefly outline relevant logic (§2) and its Routley-Meyer semantics (§3). §4 makes sense of its treatment of negation, and §5 sketches the struggles so far in interpreting its abstract ternary relation.
-We then turn to dynamical systems: in §6, we give an informal introduction, which we formalize (including a notion of perturbation) in §7. §8 shows how this gives rise to a Routley-Meyer model and thus gives a semantics for a logic of dynamical systems including perturbation conditionals. §9 shows that, conversely, every Routley-Meyer model arises, up to equivalence, from a dynamical system.
-This gives the desired soundness and completeness results. §10 then investigates this bridge between systems and logics by starting to explore how certain subclasses of systems are characterized by certain logical axioms.
-We conclude in §11.
+Experts of either dynamical systems or relevant logic may not know much about the other topic; so we provide very short introductions to both.
+We first briefly outline relevant logic (section 2) and its Routley-Meyer semantics (section 3).
+Section 4 makes sense of its treatment of negation and section 5 sketches the struggles so far in interpreting its abstract ternary relation.
+We then turn to dynamical systems: In section 6, we give an informal introduction, which we formalize (including a notion of perturbation) in section 7.
+Section 8 shows how this gives rise to a Routley-Meyer model and thus gives a semantics for a logic of dynamical systems including perturbation conditionals.
+Section 9 shows that, conversely, every Routley-Meyer model arises, up to equivalence, from a dynamical system.
+This gives the desired soundness and completeness results.
+Section 10 then investigates this bridge between systems and logics by starting to explore how certain subclasses of systems are characterized by certain logical axioms.
+We conclude in section 11.

-2. Relevant logic
+2 Relevant logic

-Relevant logic was developed to capture a notion of conditionality free from the paradoxes of the material and strict conditionals listed in figure 1.
+Relevant logic was to capture a notion of conditionality free from the paradoxes of the material and strict conditional listed in figure 1.
 These offend our sense that a conditional should only hold when its antecedent has some connection to its consequent; otherwise, whatever grounds the truth of the former cannot be transmitted to the latter.
-'If snow is white, then if the moon is made of green cheese, then snow is white, an instance of 1 below, seems to make snow's whiteness depend on a silly falsehood, given only that snow is white; 'If Aidan doesn't smoke, then if he does the Earth will implode', an instance of 2 below, seems to make the end of life on Earth depend on Aidan's smoking, given only that he doesn't.
-Even if one interprets the conditional as strict or modally
+'If snow is white, then if the moon is made of green cheese, then snow is white' (an instance of 1) seems to make snow's whiteness depend on a silly falsehood, given only that snow is white; 'If Aidan doesn't smoke, then if he does the Earth will implode' (an instance of 2) seems to make the end of life on Earth depend on Aidan's smoking, given only that he doesn't.
+Even if one interprets the conditional as strict or modally qualified, this is not enough for 3-5: 'If Midori is happy, then if grass is green, then grass is green' (an instance of 3) seems to relate the fate of self-implication to Midori's mood.
+'If I'm a monkey's uncle, then either 2 is prime or it's composite' seems to make a necessary truth depend on one's having primates of other species as relatives.
+However, in normal modal logic, the consequents of 3 and 4 fail in no possible scenario.